 The transaction documents contain covenants requiring the repurchase of receivables from the master trust for the breach of a related representation or warranty as described under "The Master Trust-Representations and Warranties" in the accompanying prospectus.
-None of the receivables securitized by the bank (the sponsor of the master trust and COMET) were the subject of a demand to repurchase or replace for a breach of the representations and warranties during the period from January 1, 2011 to December 31, 2013.
+None of the receivables securitized by the bank (the sponsor of the master trust and COMET) were the subject of a demand to repurchase or replace for a breach of the representations and warranties during the three-year period ending September 30, 2015.
 Capital One Funding, as securitizer, discloses all such demands for repurchase in its reports on Form ABS-15G filed with the SEC.
-Capital One Funding filed its most recent Form ABS-15G with the SEC on February 12, 2014.
+Capital One Funding filed its most recent Form ABS-15G with the SEC on February 12, 2015.
 Capital One Funding's Central Index Key (CIK) number is 0001162387.